akchan/acr_phantom_ct/README.md

 This is a python library to generate numerical phantom of ACR (American College of Radiology) CT phantom which is provied as Gamma 464 phantom.

+You can use this numerical phantom for an image reconstruction lecture or research.

 At this time, this library provides only the module 2.

 # Getting Started